johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Reasons for Design

 Display of the image is done in the main loop because multiple LEDs should be turned on simultaneously.
-Data structure of predefined image makes the process easier to change the game state and pet status by calling specific functions.
+Data structure of predefined images makes the process easier to change the game state and pet status by calling specific functions.

 `timer.S` and `buttons.S` implements peripherals to allow a user to interact with the pet.
 The SysTick handler is used to enable the periodic update of pet status.
 The period would not be consistent without it.